-As you head into the holiday season, it’s common to think big picture — as in, what are the big things you’re going to do to drive traffic, increase sales, and keep your customers happy – but it’s also critical to think about some little things that might make a big difference.
+As you head into the holiday season, it’s common to think big picture – as in the big things you’re going to do to drive traffic, increase sales, and keep your customers happy – but it’s also critical to think about some little things that might make a big difference.

 Check on your inventory settings, from levels to alerts